jakka351/RCM/README.md

 Software:
 </sup>

-Documenting discover of diagnostic services and firmware of a Ford FG Restraints Control Module, including search for event data recorder and crash data recovery processes.
+Documenting discovery of diagnostic services and firmware diassembly of a Ford FG Restraints Control Module, including search for event data recorder and crash data recovery processes.